Jackson County public health officials continue to urge residents to take precautions from wildfire smoke.

 It is highly recommended that people stay inside and limit their outdoor activity.
 This is going to be your best defense in protecting your lungs from wildfire smoke.

-Most people will find it difficult to use the respirators and masks correctly for general use.
-These masks do require that they are properly fit-tested and used correctly.
 It is impossible to get a good seal on individuals with facial hair.
 It is important to make sure the respirator fits properly and that air does not leak around the sides.
 If it does not fit properly, the respirator will provide little if any protection, and may offer the wearer a false sense of protection.

 Filtering face-piece respirators and masks can make the work of breathing more difficult and can lead to increased breathing rates and heart rates.
 They can also contribute to heat stress.